apache/doris/docs/en/docs/data-operate/import/import-way/mysql-load-manual.md

 ## More Help

+1. If you see this `LOAD DATA LOCAL INFILE file request rejected due to restrictions on access` message, you should connet mysql with `mysql  --local-infile=1` command to enable client to load local file.
-For more detailed syntax and best practices for using MySQL Load, see the [MySQL Load](../../../sql-manual/sql-reference/Data-Management-Statements/Load/MYSQL-LOAD.md) command manual.
+2. For more detailed syntax and best practices for using MySQL Load, see the [MySQL Load](../../../sql-manual/sql-reference/Data-Management-Statements/Load/MYSQL-LOAD.md) command manual.